Judge says Djokovic can stay in Australia, but saga isn't over yet - ExBulletin

 That would mean the nine-time Australian Open winner and defending champion could be expelled again and miss the tournament, which starts on January 17.
 It could also exclude him from the country for three years.

-Monday late at night, Djokovic tweeted a photo that showed him and his team on one of the main show courses of the tournament.
+Late Monday night, Djokovic tweeted a photo of him and his team appearing on one of the main show courts of the tournament.
 He was already training again, his brother told reporters in Serbia.

 The back and forth has caused a stir in Australia, where many initially disapproved of the news that Djokovic, who was an outspoken skeptic of vaccines, had been granted an exemption from strict rules to compete in Melbourne.
 Many believed that the star, who has not been vaccinated according to court documents, was given special treatment because Australians who have not been vaccinated face severe travel and quarantine restrictions.